Enalean/tuleap-documentation-en/languages/en/developer-guide/realtime.rst

 Descriptions of commands
 ------------------------

-* ``openssl genrsa -out key.pem 2048``: Generate an RSA private key with a 2048 module size. 'key.pem' is the private key.
+* ``openssl genrsa -out tuleap-realtime-key.pem 2048``: Generate an RSA private key with a 2048 module size. 'key.pem' is the private key.
-* ``openssl req -new -key key.pem -out csr.pem``: Create a certificate signing request with the private key. 'csr.pem' file contains the public key.
+* ``openssl req -new -key tuleap-realtime-key.pem -out tuleap-realtime-csr.pem``: Create a certificate signing request with the private key. 'tuleap-realtime-csr.pem' file contains the public key.
-* ``openssl x509 -req -days 800 -in csr.pem -signkey key.pem -out cert.pem``: Auto-sign the certificate signing request. 'cert.pem' file is the certificate.
+* ``openssl x509 -req -days 800 -in tuleap-realtime-csr.pem -signkey tuleap-realtime-key.pem -out tuleap-realtime-cert.pem``: Auto-sign the certificate signing request. 'tuleap-realtime-cert.pem' file is the certificate.

 Install the server certificate on Node.js server
 --------